arabog/ALX_T_Notes/wk1/day4/Readme.md

 Other useful examples of cp and its options include:
 Command	 &emsp;&emsp;&emsp;    Results
 `cp file1 file2`	&emsp;&emsp;&emsp;    Copies the contents of file1 into file2.
-If file2 does not exist, it is created; otherwise, file2 is silently overwritten with the contents of file1.
+**If file2 does not exist, it is created**; otherwise, file2 is silently overwritten with the contents of file1.
 `cp -i file1 file2`	 &emsp;&emsp;&emsp;   Like above however, since the "-i" (interactive) option is specified, if file2 exists, the user is prompted before it is overwritten with the contents of file1.
 `cp file1 dir1`	  &emsp;&emsp;&emsp;      Copy the contents of file1 **(into a file named file1) inside of directory dir1**.
-`cp -R dir1 dir2`	&emsp;&emsp;&emsp;    Copy the contents of the directory dir1.
+`cp -R dir1 dir2`	&emsp;&emsp;&emsp;    Copy the contents of the directory dir1 into dir1(newly created) inside dir2.
 If directory dir2 does not exist, it is created.
 Otherwise, it creates a directory named dir1 within directory dir2.

 ## mv
 The `mv` command **moves or renames** files and directories depending on how it is used.
 It will either move one or more files to a different directory, or it will rename a file or directory.
 To rename a file, it is used like this:
 `mv filename1 filename2`
+i.e filename2 doesn't exit initially.
 To move files (and/or directories) to a different directory:
 `mv file... directory`
+in this case, directory already exist.

 Command	    &emsp;&emsp;&emsp;     Results
 `mv file1 file2`	&emsp;&emsp;&emsp;      If file2 does not exist, then file1 is renamed file2.
 If file2 exists, its contents are silently replaced with the contents of file1.
 `mv -i file1 file2`	 &emsp;&emsp;&emsp;   Like above however, since the "-i" (interactive) option is specified, if file2 exists, the user is prompted before it is overwritten with the contents of file1.
 `mv file1 file2 dir1`	&emsp;&emsp;&emsp;   The files file1 and file2 are moved to directory dir1. **If dir1 does not exist, mv will exit with an error**.
+Since, the alternative is to rename, and u can't rename files into directory.
 `mv dir1 dir2`	&emsp;&emsp;&emsp;      If dir2 does not exist, then dir1 is renamed dir2.
 If dir2 exists, the directory dir1 is moved within directory dir2.

 ## rm
 The `rm` command removes (deletes) files and directories. `rm file...`

-Using the recursive option (**-r**), `rm` can also be used to delete directories: `rm -r directory...`
+Using the recursive option (**-r**), `rm` can also be used to delete directories(including those with contents): `rm -r directory...`

 Command	 &emsp;&emsp;&emsp;  Results
 `rm file1 file2` &emsp;&emsp;&emsp;	    Delete file1 and file2.